Medical consultation for electroconvulsive therapy

 - Harvard Medical School

 Electroconvulsive therapy (ECT) is a commonly performed procedure in the United States.
-Use of ECT is rising, and psychiatrists often request medical evaluation before ECT since many eligible patients are elderly with multiple medical comorbidities.
+Use of ECT is rising, and psychiatrists often request medical evaluation before ECT since many eligible patients are older adults with multiple medical comorbidities.
 This topic review will discuss the use, indications, anesthetic technique, procedure, and morbidity of ECT, as well as risk assessment and strategies to reduce the risk of the procedure.

 The primary indication for electroconvulsive therapy (ECT) is for the treatment of major depression that is refractory to antidepressant medications .
 Indications listed in the American Psychiatric Association guidelines for the treatment of patients with major depressive disorder include depression with psychotic features, catatonia, persistent suicidal intent, food refusal leading to nutritional compromise or dehydration, and pregnancy and other situations where a rapid antidepressant response is required (table 1).
 The report also recommends ECT for patients who have previously shown a positive response to it and for those who have medical conditions that prevent the use of antidepressant medications.
 The Canadian Psychiatric Association clinical guidelines for the treatment of depressive disorders suggest similar indications .
 (See "Unipolar major depression in adults: Indications for and efficacy of electroconvulsive therapy (ECT)" and "Unipolar depression in adults: Treatment of resistant depression".)